 If you own land that you love and want to protect it from development forever, please let us help you.
 We’ll advise you on the best way to securely protect land of conservation, historic, scenic, or other open space value while maximizing your tax advantages.
 Be sure to consult your accountant and an attorney who is familiar with charitable land donations before making a final decision.
 Generations from now will thank you for your generosity!

 There are two primary tools for permanent land protection:

 It allows you to own and continue to use your land and to sell it or pass it on to heirs– but always with the agreed land restrictions in place.

-- You can make a Land Donation.
+You can make a Land Donation.
 This can result in a substantial income tax deduction and can even be structured in a way that allows you to continue to live on the land or to receive a life income.